daeuniverse/dae/docs/dns.md

     alidns: 'udp://dns.alidns.com:53'
   }
   routing {
+    # According to the request of dns query, decide to use which DNS upstream.
+    # Match rules from top to bottom.
     request {
+      # fallback is also called default.
       fallback: alidns
     }
+    # According to the response of dns query, decide to accept or re-lookup using another DNS upstream.
+    # Match rules from top to bottom.
     response {
+      # Trusted upstream.
+Always accept its result.
       upstream(googledns) -> accept
+      # Possibly polluted, re-lookup using googledns.
       !qname(geosite:cn) && ip(geoip:private) -> googledns
+      # fallback is also called default.
       fallback: accept
     }
   }